Sampled-data funnel control and its use for safe continual learning: Safeguarded data-based control

 In practice the observed past trajectory $(\tilde u,\tilde y)$ sampled from the system~\eqref{eq:Sys_r} up to a certain point in time may serve as source for the data $(\hat u,\hat y)$ deployed in the system description~\eqref{eq:ocp3} via Hankel matrices.
 With this choice more and more data is available with increasing time and, hence, in this way a higher persistency of excitation order can be achieved.
-As an extension to the above proposed data-driven MPC strategy one may allow for a prediction horizon $L$, which increases over time whenever the updated data is persistently exciting of sufficient order.
+As an extension to the above proposed data-driven MPC strategy one may allow for a prediction horizon $L$, which increases over time whenever the updated data is persistently exciting of sufficient order, cf.~\cite[Sec.~5]{schmitz2023safe}.
+An additional countermeasure against a divergence of the data-enabled model described by~\eqref{eq:hankel_colsp} and the underlying system due to nonlinearity is to frequently update the data.

-The ZoH feedback law~\eqref{eq:controller_recursive} involves the recursively defined auxiliary error variables~$e_j$ defined in~\eqref{eq:ek}, which in particular involve higher-order derivatives of both the system output~$y$ and the reference signal~$y_{\rm ref}$.
-To take the structure of these~$e_j$ into account in the data-driven MPC scheme, we aim to include information on these derivatives in the cost function.
-However, since the data-driven framework is formulated for discrete-time models~\eqref{eq:lti_surrogate}, we use finite differences to approximate the output's derivatives, i.e., we use $ \frac{y_i - y_{i-1}}{\tau} =: y^{[1]}_i$.
+We briefly discuss one possible adaption of the previously presented data-driven control algorithm.
+The feedback law~\eqref{eq:controller_recursive} involves the recursively defined auxiliary error variables~$e_j$ defined in~\eqref{eq:ek}, which in particular involve higher-order derivatives of both the system output~$y$ and the reference signal~$y_{\rm ref}$.
+To take the structure of these~$e_j$ into account in the data-driven MPC scheme, we discuss one possibility to include information on these derivatives in the cost function to improve the predictions.
+Since the data-driven framework is formulated for discrete-time models~\eqref{eq:lti_surrogate}, we use finite differences to approximate the output's derivatives, i.e., we use $ \frac{y_i - y_{i-1}}{\tau} =: y^{[1]}_i$.
 Higher-order derivatives are approximated accordingly, and we denote with $y^{[\ell]}_i = \tfrac{1}{\tau^\ell}\sum_{j=0}^\ell (-1)^j \binom{j}{\ell} y_{i-j}$ for~$y_i$ being the output of~\eqref{eq:lti_surrogate} the backwards finite difference approximation of the $\ell^{\rm th}$-order derivative.
 Furthermore, we want to take into account the weighting of the higher-order derivatives.
 To see, how the derivatives are to be weighted, we explicate the error variable~$e_3$ (we omit the time argument) using the bijection~$\alpha(s) = 1/(1-s)$, and obtain

 From this it is clear that the weighting is decreasing with increasing order of the derivative.
 Combining the regularisation in~\eqref{eq:ocp} and the previous reasoning, we propose the following cost functional